trydock/dockerized-openvpn/README.md

 # dockerized-openvpn
 Dockerized OpenVPN

-Run OpenVPN inside a docker conyainer with firfox.
+Run OpenVPN inside a docker conyainer with Mozilla Firefox.

 Firefox start with a clean state each time.
 (INCOGNITO)